radhaKannan/Ticket-Service/README.md

 Your choice (1, 2 or 3)?
 1

-Available seats: 7                  //previous availability was 9 (12-3) and after that abcd held 5 Press any letter to proceed.        //so it should effectively be 4 but time has expired on qwerty's hold
+Available seats: 7                  //previous availability was 9 (12-3) and after that abcd held 5
+                                    //so it should effectively be 4 but time has expired on qwerty's hold Press any key to proceed.

 Menu
 1. Availability